karlospn/mytechramblings-site-source-code/content/posts/testing-container-vulnerabilities-scanners-using-azure-pipelines.md

       docker build -t  ${{ lower(variables.appName) }}:$(tag) .
     workingDirectory: '$(System.DefaultWorkingDirectory)'
 ```
-Step 2, run the Sysdig secure-inline-scan container image.
+- Run the Sysdig secure-inline-scan container image.

- When running the Sysdig scan there are multiple execution possibilities available:
+When running the scanner there are multiple execution possibilities available:
 - Scan a local image build (``storage-type="docker-daemon``)
 - Scan a image tarball (``storage-type="docker-archive``)
 - Scan a OCI tarball (``storage-type="oci-archive``)
 - Scan a OCI directory (``storage-type="oci-dir``)

-We  built a docker image in the previous step, so we're going to scan a local image ``storage-type="docker-daemon``.
+In the previous step we built a docker image, so we're going to choose to scan a local image build, which means that the ``storage-type`` attribute needs to be set to ``docker-daemon``.

-Also when scanning a local image build , as in our case, mounting the host Docker socket is required.
+Also when scanning a local image build, as in our case, mounting the host Docker socket is required.

-The ``sysdig-token`` and the ``sysdig-url`` need to be retrieved from the Sysdig SaaS itself.
+The ``sysdig-token`` is the API token from the Sysdig SaaS and the ``sysdig-url`` is the url of your SaaS instance.

 ```yaml
 - task: Bash@3